Recognizing Signs of Spiritual Abuse in a Church

 Members follow a charismatic leader rather than God

 The followers put their leader on a pedestal and are convinced he can do no wrong, even when he blatantly goes against Christian teachings.
 The followers fervently believe that this leader is God’s representative on earth and that the leader’s words come from God.

-These leaders may make subitle changes over time that go against scripture.
+These leaders may make subtle changes over time that go against scripture.
 The deluded followers explain away, ignore, or deny their leaders' blatant immoral and harmful acts.
-The leaders are somehow considered to be exempt from the standards inflicted on the membership and is not held accountable for their actions.
+The leaders are somehow considered to be exempt from the standards inflicted on the membership and are not held accountable for their actions.